Maradonna90/NewGAN-Manager/README.md

 1. Download the .zip file and extract it.
 2. Give the AppImage executable rights with `sudo chmod +x *.AppImage`
 3. Move the `views\` and `filters/` folder to your Football Manager userfolder.
+4. You might want to run the application with `sudo`.

 ## Mac
 1. Find the downloaded file, which usually ends up in your `Desktop` or `Downloads` folder.